Graduate Courses at Penn

 Joint & Dual Degrees

-We encourage all joint program candidates to meet with the Registrar and Dean of Students to review their plan of study.
+We encourage all joint program candidates to meet with Amanda Aronoff, Associate Director of Cross-Disciplinary Program to review their plan of study.
 We will work with you to ensure you are on track to meet your Law graduation requirements.
-If you will NOT be enrolled in the Law school for a term, please let the Registrar’s Office know immediately!
+If you will NOT be enrolled in the Law School for a term, please let the Registrar’s Office know immediately!
 Joint degree students are required to complete a Joint Degree Confirmation form.
 Upon receipt of this form, students will be charged a $400 administrative fee by the Law School (exceptions apply for the JD/MBA and PhD programs).

 More information on Joint and Dual Degree opportunities.